Three years ago today I sat in a back bedroom with my laptop trying to summarize a whole life into a few paragraphs.

 We sit in a living room surrounded by toys and playing with children, talking about life and love and plans and people.
 The little brown face that turns his eyes to mine looks so much like Dominic I have to suck in my breath.

-It’s my mama’s birthday-the second one we will celebrate without her here to blow out the candles.
+It’s my mama’s birthday-the third one we will celebrate without her here to blow out the candles.

-It’s also the second anniversary (do you call it that?) of the day Papa had to call an ambulance to rush her to the hospital.
+It’s also the third anniversary (do you call it that?) of the day Papa had to call an ambulance to rush her to the hospital.

 She never came home.